Gambling Stocks: Buy Penn National Gaming, Not DraftKings or Landcadia Holdings

 Penn National Gaming's following was admittedly much older than the typical sports gambling fan.
 Barstool is the perfect fix for that, with 27% of Gen Z Americans engaging with Barstool monthly.
 A full two-thirds of Barstool fans (44 million people) are below the age of 30.
 Barstool is winning over customers at a very young age, a great sign of long-term revenue potential.

 Penn National Gaming offers the rare and compelling combination of a casino portfolio rebounding quickly, and a sports gambling partner offering a ubiquitous brand to leverage.
-As gambling continues to evolve, Penn is poised to grow wherever its users may be and is primed to deliver promising returns for investors.
+As gambling continues to evolve, Penn is poised to grow wherever its users may be, and it is primed to deliver promising stock returns for investors.

 10 stocks we like better than Penn National Gaming